Key Indoor Air Quality parameters and why they are important

 Short-term exposure to elevated levels of VOCs causes adverse effects like eye and respiratory tract irritation, headaches, dizziness, visual disorders and memory impairment.
 There has also been an association between higher concentrations of VOCs in indoor air with allergies, asthma, and other respiratory health symptoms.
 Long-term health effects include prolonged eye, nose and throat irritation as well as liver, kidney and central nervous system damage and even cancer.

-It is important to ensure your house is adequately ventilated, particularly when you’re using things like cleaning products or air fresheners.
+It’s important to ensure your house is adequately ventilated, especially when you’re using things like cleaning products or air fresheners.

 PM2.5 is defined as fine particulate matter with a diameter less than 2.5 µm.
 Particles like these are harmful as they can penetrate into the lungs and bloodstream.
 Short term exposure can cause irritation of the airways, coughing and cardiovascular problems.
 Long term exposure can cause premature death from heart disease and lung disease including cancer.

-The best way to improve your IAQ is to install sensors to monitor temperature, humidity, CO2, CO, NO2, TVOCs and PM2.5, all in real-time.
+The best way to improve your Indoor Air Quality is to install sensors to monitor temperature, humidity, CO2, CO, NO2, TVOCs and PM2.5, all in real-time.
 Smart alerts can be used to notify you when these parameters deviate from their optimal zone, ensuring your indoor environment is as healthy as possible.